Storm of 1897: Schooner Waiapu

 The schooner Waiapu was off Castlepoint on the morning of 17 April between 1am and 5am, 150 mi to the north of where the Zuleika was driven ashore.
 The Waiapus Captain Marten described the sea in the area at that time as tremendous and converging from all directions, with torrential rain, hail, and lightning.
 During this time there was no wind suggesting to the captain that he was in the eye of a cyclone.
 Considering his ship in danger from the very rough seas and unable to use his sails because of the lack of wind, the captain used the ships engines to leave the calm area.
 In four hours the ship ran back into the gale, which continued to rage for two days.

 Wreck of the Pirate

 North of Napier, the sloop Pirate had her sails blown out by the gale, an easterly in that area, and was driven onto rocks on Portland Island.
 The crew managed to reach safety.

 Flooding

 Flooding was reported around Bulls with several bridges washed out.
 The Wellington museum recorded 6.07 inches of rain over 48 hours to 9:30am on the 17th resulting in a number of slips and some surface flooding in the wider Wellington area.
-There was also damage to the Takapau Railway Bridge on the Palmerston North–Gisborne Line, plus some slips in the Manawatu Gorge.
+There was also damage to the Takapau Railway Bridge on the Palmerston North–Gisborne Line, plus some slips in the Manawatū Gorge.
 In Hawkes Bay there were large areas of flooding with sections of Hastings and much of the surrounding countryside underwater and damage to a number of bridges.
 Flooding was also reported as far inland as Waipawa.